Retiring in Thailand: your complete guide

 The warm climate is also a draw.
 The stunning natural landscape elevates this, so for the more adventurous retiree, there is plenty of scope for exploration into the forests and along the coast.

-Thailand also boasts a wonderfully unique and colorful culture for US retirees to immerse themselves in.
+Thailand also boasts a wonderfully unique and colorful culture in which US retirees can immerse themselves.

 How much does it cost to retire in Thailand?

-A huge benefit of moving to Thailand for your retirement lies in the low cost of living you’ll find there.
+A huge benefit of moving to Thailand for retirement is the low cost of living.

 According to Numbeo, living in Thailand costs around 36% less than in the US.
-With that in mind, you can live fairly comfortably there for approximately $1,500 per month.
+Therefore, you can live fairly comfortably there for approximately $1,500 per month.

 However, the exact cost difference will depend on where in Thailand you choose to live.